User Roles And Permissions Without Package Laravel 9

 Step 8: Create CustomProvider

-In this step, we are using the Laravel “can” directive to check if the User has Permission or not, and instead of using the $user->hasPermissionTo() function.
+In this step, we are using Laravel “can” directive to check if the User has Permission or not, and instead of using the $user->hasPermissionTo() function.

 Like us, $user->can().
 So, we need to create a new PermissionsServiceProvider for authorization. copy the below command and create a service provider.